SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 7.2.2

-The local LLM Runtime has been updated.
-If you are using the LLM Runtime, open "Simulator Setup", remove the "Local runtime system for LLMs" preset and reinstall it.
-And you may want to bind a button on your controller for the new motivation mode of the Driving Coach.
+Everything handled automatically, but you may want to bind a button on your controller for the new motivation mode of the Driving Coach.

 ## Release 7.2.1